-Beginning January 1, 2018, New York State will require all in-state employers to comply with the New York State Paid Family Leave Policy (PFL).
-Designed to provide financial stability for state residents through major life changes, the new policy will provide guaranteed paid leave for families in three life circumstances including:
+Effective January 1, 2018, New York State requires all in-state employers to comply with the New York State Paid Family Leave Policy (PFL).
+Designed to provide financial stability for state residents through major life changes, the new policy provides guaranteed paid leave for eligible employees in three life circumstances including:

 - The addition of a new child into the family home

 - The care of a family member with a serious health condition